-At the time of application, applicants must declare whether the property was covered by a private flood insurance policy and all amounts that were received for structural loss and additional living expenses that were paid under the policy are related to the severe storms, flooding, landslides, and mudslides from the disaster (DR-4595) that occurred between February and March 2021 or the severe storms, straight-line winds, flooding, and tornadoes from DR-4630.
+At the time of application, applicants must declare whether the property was covered by a private flood insurance policy and all amounts that were received for structural loss and additional living expenses that were paid under the policy are related to the 2021 and/or 2022.
 The subrecipient then verifies that the declared amounts are correct by contacting individual private flood insurance companies.